gvcallen/parax/README.md

 # Array(16.84147)
 ```

-You can also apply arbitrary computations to PyTrees and parameters using unwrapping:
+You can also apply arbitrary computations to PyTrees and parameters using explicit unwrapping:
 ```python
 pytree = {'a': 1.0, 'b': {'x': 2.0, 'y': prx.Derived(jnp.log, 3.0)}}
 wrapped = prx.Apply(jnp.exp, pytree)